Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Additional Mean Estimation Examples

-\subsection{Additional mean estimation examples}
+\section{Additional Mean Estimation Examples}

-In Figure \ref{meanEst:2circles}, we consider mean estimation based on degree $p=1$ $K=2$-dimensional persistence landscapes computed from 20 point clouds that consist of uniformly sampled points along two circles with different radii.
-The point clouds in this example are generated in the same exact way as the data in the red group in Section 4.2 in the main article.
-Panels (a) and (c) show two examples of randomly generated point clouds with their corresponding degree $p=1$ $K=2$-dimensional landscapes in panels (b) and (d).
-Panels (e)-(g) show the $K=1$ (top) and $K=2$ landscape functions, their alignment, and a comparison of the mean before (red) and with (blue) alignment, respectively.
+In Figure \ref{meanEst:2circles}, we consider mean estimation based on degree $p=1$, $K=2$-dimensional persistence landscapes computed from 20 point clouds that consist of uniformly sampled points along two circles with different radii.
+The point clouds in this example are generated in the same way as the data in the red group in Simulated Example 3 in the main article.
+Panels (a) and (c) show two examples of randomly generated point clouds with their corresponding landscapes in panels (b) and (d).
+Panels (e)-(g) show all 20 $k=1$ (top) and $k=2$ (bottom) landscape component functions, their alignment, and a comparison of the mean before (red) and after (blue) alignment, respectively.
 The proposed alignment procedure results in a mean landscape that better preserves the major features along both landscape components.
-On the other hand, the unaligned mean landscape destroys the prominent two peak structure in the first component and results.
-In panel (j), the points in the denoised/transformed persistence diagram, corresponding to the two loops in the point clouds, form two separate clusters making the presence of these features in the data much clearer; the noisy diagram shown in panel (h) does not provide such a distinction.
+On the other hand, the unaligned mean landscape destroys the prominent two peak structure in the first component.
+In panel (j), the points in the denoised persistence diagrams, corresponding to the two loops in the point clouds, form two separate clusters making the presence of these features in the data much clearer; the noisy diagrams shown in panel (h) do not provide such a distinction.